Top 5 Mistakes Foreign Buyers Make When Buying Bali Property

 - Advise on the best ownership structure for your situation

-Our legal partner, Sky Realty Bali Legal Department, provides comprehensive legal support for Australian buyers — from initial due diligence ($950 AUD) through to completion.
+Our in-house legal team provides comprehensive legal support for foreign buyers — from initial due diligence ($630 USD) through to completion.

 The Bottom Line

-Buying property in Bali can be an excellent investment — Australian buyers regularly achieve 10-20% annual returns.
+Buying property in Bali can be an excellent investment — foreign buyers regularly achieve 10-20% annual returns.
 But the market rewards those who do their homework and penalises those who cut corners.

 The three non-negotiables: